JPeer264/node-rename-css-selectors/README.md

 This module renames all CSS selectors in the given files.
 It will collect all selectors from the given CSS files.
 Do not worry about your selectors, `rcs` will do it for you.

-**NOT YET IMPLEMENTED** You can also use a config file, if you already had other projects with the same classes.
+You can also use a config file with the combination of [generateMapping](#generateMapping) and [loadMapping](#loadMapping), if you already had other projects with the same classes.
 So all your projects have the same minified selector names - always.

 ## Contents